Skip to main content

 Ryobi One+ P460

-Ryobi tools are smartly-designed and above-average quality.
-The 18V One+ Cordless Rotary Tool fits that description.
-But it's also one of two rotary tools we tried that use a cable drive between the motor and the tool itself, which locks you into a benchtop scenario.
-That said, the benefit of the flexible cable drive is that the tool itself is small in your hand, more like using a pen.
+Ryobi tools are smartly-designed with above-average quality.
+The Ryobi 18V One+ Cordless Rotary Tool fits that description perfectly.
+It's also one of two rotary tools we tried that uses a cable drive between the motor and the tool itself, which locks you into a benchtop workspace scenario.
+That said, the benefit of the flexible cable drive is that the tool itself is small in your hand, so it felt more like using a pen than a power tool.

 Pros